openplans/shareabouts/doc/CONFIG.md

 Shareabouts allows you to create multiple static pages, linked from the top navigation bar.
 To create a page:

-* To add a page to the navigaton bar, first add a title, slug, and url to the "pages" array in config.yml.
+* To add a page to the navigaton bar, first add a *title*, and *slug* to the "pages" array in config.yml.
 For example:

         - title: About
           slug: about
-      url: /static/pages/about.html
       	  start_page: true

   The *start_page* option allows specifying that this page should be open when people first visit the site.
 If omitted, it defaults to false.

-* Create the page content (as HTML) in the file pointed to by the url.
-  For the given example, you would edit the content in src/sa_web/static/pages/features.html.
+* Create the page content (as HTML).
+Shareabouts will look for your content in a file in your flavor called *jstemplates/pages/about.html*.
+The filename matches the slug by default.
+If you want to use a different name for your page file, you can specify a *name* attribute as well, e.g.:

+        - title: About
+          slug: about
+          name: new
+      	  start_page: true

+  In this example, your file will be found at *jstemplates/pages/new.html*.

 You can also add links to external sites to the navigation bar.
 To do this, simply add a title and url to the "pages" array in config.yml, and